 Ola announced its entirely electric vehicles as Ola Electric Mobility Pvt.
 Ltd. back in 2017.
 Their mission is to eliminate petrol bikes entirely by 2025.
 The firm is also expecting it to be one of the highest revenue resources through the projected markets of batteries and electric fleets.
 Additionally, Ola plans to produce kick scooters, drones, and even flying cars under its future mobility schemes.

-Since then, Ola has turned their business from offline to online with an intuitive platform that efficiently conducts the business and aids the commuters with the best experience.
-Take most advantage of the business model of Ola developing an Ola clone app that shoots up your business and derives optimal revenue streams.
+Since then, Ola has turned their business from offline to online with an intuitive platform that efficiently conducts business and aids commuters with the best experience.
+Take advantage of the business model of Ola developing an Ola clone app that shoots up your business and derives optimal revenue streams.